Landing Craft Gun: Landing Craft, Gun (Medium)

 The Landing Craft, Gun (Medium) was effectively a downsized version of the Landing Craft, Tank, though they were all new-built and not converted.
-Compared to the Large variant, the LCG(M) was more heavily armored and carried smaller guns.
-Besides being better suited for short-range engagements, the LCG(M) was able to beach and remove the field guns it carried from the turrets for the infantry to use inland.
+Compared to the Large variant, the LCG(M) was more heavily armoured and carried smaller guns.
+Besides being better suited for short-range engagements, the LCG(M) was able to beach and remove the guns it carried from the turrets for the infantry to use inland.
 It also had a ballast tank that allowed it to make itself more stable in the water or stabilize on sandbars or riverbanks.

-The main armament of the first six LCG(M)s was two Ordnance QF 17-pounder field guns in armored turrets, while the other 44 were equipped with Ordnance QF 25-pounder gun-howitzers.
+The main armament of the first six LCG(M)s was two Ordnance QF 17-pounder anti-tank guns in armoured turrets, while the other 44 were equipped with Ordnance QF 25-pounder gun-howitzers.
 The turrets were staggered with the forward turret on the starboard side of the vessel and the after turret on the port side.
-The secondary armament was the same across all fifty vessels, with two Oerlikon 20 mm cannon behind the bridge and two Lewis guns above the conning tower.
+The secondary armament was the same across all fifty vessels, with two Oerlikon 20 mm cannon behind the bridge and two 0.303-inch Lewis guns above the conning tower.
 The entire vessel was constructed from steel, with up to 80-lb.
 DIHT plating reinforcing various areas such as the magazines and engine room.

-Despite the vessels' heavy armor, the LCG(M)s were still unable to stand up to heavy coastal defenses.
+Despite the vessels' heavy armour, the LCG(M)s were still unable to stand up to heavy coastal defences.
 The limited range of the 17/25-pounder guns forced the ships to draw nearer to their target, which only made the return fire more lethal.
-Two LCG(M)s were lost during the Walcheren landings in November 1944 when Nazi 150mm coastal defense guns damaged them beyond repair.
+Two LCG(M)s were lost during the Walcheren landings in November 1944 when German 150mm coastal defence guns damaged them beyond repair.

 A Landing Craft, Gun (Medium) Mark II was designed and ordered in 1944 with some alterations to the design.
-The armor scheme thicknesses were redistributed, the ballast tank was revised, and the Oerlikon guns were replaced with Vickers .50 machine guns in twin mounts, with two more twin mounts being added to the aft deck.
-LCG(M)(2) №515 was the only one completed to this pattern, with the few other LCG(M)(2)s constructed retaining the old defensive armament.
+The armour scheme thicknesses were redistributed, the ballast tank was revised, and the Oerlikon guns were replaced with 0.50-inch Vickers machine guns in twin mounts, with two more twin mounts being added to the aft deck.
+LCG(M)(2) No. 515 was the only one completed to this pattern, with the few other LCG(M)(2)s constructed retaining the old defensive armament.
 With World War II drawing to a close in 1945, the vessels that were still under construction were cancelled, and with no use for the type, the Royal Navy sold the rest of the LCG(M)s off after a few years.
-One LCG(M)(1), №111, would be sold to France, who slightly modified it and used it during the First Indochina War.
+One LCG(M)(1), No. 111, was sold to France, who slightly modified it and used it during the First Indochina War.